Process of Filing for Bankruptcy in Singapore & What’s Next?

 - To assist you in obtaining a discharge from bankruptcy.
 The OA can recommend an earlier discharge from bankruptcy if he is satisfied that you have displayed satisfactory conduct and adhere to the monthly contributions to be paid.

-- Anything of value belonging to you at the date or after of the making of the Bankruptcy Order; and
+- Anything of value belonging to you at the date of or after the making of the Bankruptcy Order (including overseas assets like property); and

 - Gifts given to you prior to your discharge from bankruptcy.